colinzhaoust/thrust_neurips2023/README.md

 This is the github repo for our NeurIPS 2023 paper "Thrust: Adaptively Propels Large Language Models with External Knowledge".

 The focus of our work is to help conduct efficient usage of external information by only retrieving such knowledge when necessary.
 The method is built from the assumption that if a model can solve a task, it should be able to categorize the examples of this task as well.
 We score if the model is familiar with a new example through its relations with multiple clusters of small-sized demo data on the same task.

-We report a 26% average performance improvement on 88% evaluated cases.
+We report a 26% average performance improvement on 88% of evaluated cases.

 ## Data Format
 Check our dataset format in mini-datasets at **./dataset/mini_mc_benchmark** and **./dataset/mini_qa_benchmark** for the multi-choice and QA data used, respectively.
 Do send an email for the full-size datasets.